compensation for products you purchase. Read our full Affiliate Disclosure here.

 Note: This guest post was written by my dear friend Candy, who used to share a blog with me at PatAndCandy.com.

 I haven't always said no to outside activities.
-Years ago, you'd find us participating in many weekly activities.
-Park group, homeschool co-op, church meetings and small groups (for adults AND kids), and visits with extended family were a part of our normal weekly routine.
-Extra-curricular interests, such as sports and swimming, field trips, camping trips, and various other homeschool events filled most days of the month.
+Years ago, we participated in many weekly activities.
+Our normal weekly routine included park group, homeschool co-op, church meetings and small groups (for adults AND kids), and visits with extended family.
+Most days of the month also included extra-curricular interests, such as sports and swimming, field trips, camping trips, and various other homeschool events filled most days of the month.

 Our 3rd son developed a rare, life-changing seizure syndrome.
 Without going into all the details, let me just say -everything changed!
 Anything that wasn't mandatory was dropped.
 Homeschooling, of course, made the cut, but all the extra stuff that had mattered so much before didn't.